LenneDalben/StardewValleyModsGPL/[CP] Something's Rotten in the State of Ferngill/README.md

 ||Compatibility||

-This mod makes a temporary change to the Backwoods map tile X Y. I did my best to make sure it'd be a small edit so it'd be compatible with most maps.
+This mod makes a temporary change to the Backwoods map, from tiles (14, 24) to tiles (16, 26).
+I did my best to make sure it'd be a small edit so it'd be compatible with most maps by making it an overlay.
 However, a note on Stardew Valley Expanded (SVE): I don’t use it and never will, so I will not add compatibility for it.
 Use this mod and SVE together at your own risk.

 ||Installation||